Turkey Currency Crisis and its Impact on Global Trade

 John Good Shipping has its own offices in Istanbul & Izmir, we provide weekly direct groupage services, also known as Less than Container Load (LCL) services, which means you don’t need to fill an entire container, you share a container with other customers, making shipping by sea a much more affordable option.
 We are the only Company offering this weekly container groupage service from Turkey.
 Upon arrival in the UK, the LCL cargo is unloaded as a priority at our Warehouse in Felixstowe for urgent onward delivery anywhere in the UK.

 We also offer weekly Full Container Load (FCL) services to and from all major Turkish ports.

 - Reliable & Fixed Transit Times to UK

 Where can I find more information?

 With a dedicated team of experienced professionals in Turkey, we offer in-depth, specialist knowledge of the market, including business practice, and are fully informed about the latest developments which may influence trade.

-You can contact your local team who will be happy to advise on the best options for your business:
+Contact your local John Good Shipping specialist who can advise you on the best options for your business.